loren-michael/phase-3-sinatra-react-project/README.md

-# Loren's Phase 3 Project
+# Loren's Phase 3 Sinatra React Project
 ## Introduction

 The project contained in this and its sister repository were created to demonstrate knowledge of the Sinatra API backend that uses Active Record to access and persist data in the database that is found in this repo.
 The sister repository is a separate entity that uses React to interact with the database contained here.